Juice Train: Route and operations

 Starting out on Seaboard Coast Line Railroad (SCL) south of Tampa, Florida, the original used former Seaboard Air Line Railroad (SAL) and Atlantic Coast Line Railroad (ACL) tracks.
-It crossed over to the Richmond, Fredericksburg and Potomac (RF&P) in Richmond, Virginia at pier 5 of the famous concrete James River Bridge.
-At Potomac Yard, in Alexandria, Virginia, Penn Central Transportation (PC) took over and operated it under the overhead wire with electric locomotives most of the way to Kearny.
+It crossed over to the Richmond, Fredericksburg and Potomac (RF&P) in Richmond, Virginia at pier 5 of the James River Bridge.
+At Potomac Yard, in Alexandria, Virginia, Penn Central Transportation (PC) took over and operated under the overhead wire with electric locomotives most of the way to Kearny, New Jersey.

 There have been more than a few changes over the years.
-Tropicana, now a division of PepsiCo, became the world's leading producer of branded fruit juices.
-In 1976, Conrail (CR) took over from ill-fated Penn Central, with electrification discontinued in 1981.
-SCL became part of CSX Corporation (CSX) in 1980, and was successively merged into Seaboard System Railroad (SBD) and then CSX Transportation, which also included RF&P by 1991.
+Tropicana became the world's leading producer of branded fruit juices.
+In 1976, Conrail (CR) took over from Penn Central, with electrification discontinued in 1981.
+SCL became part of CSX Corporation (CSX) in 1980 and merged into Seaboard System Railroad (SBD) and then CSX Transportation, which also included RF&P by 1991.
 In 1997, a second Juice Train began serving Cincinnati, Ohio.
 When CSX acquired part of Conrail in 1999, an all-CSX train began traveling to a new larger facility in Jersey City, New Jersey on the National Docks Secondary.

-Rolling stock has also changed, including orange, white, and blue cars, some with innovative refrigeration.
+Rolling stock also changed, including orange, white, and blue cars, some with innovative refrigeration.
 Designated "TPIX" they are custom-built to Tropicana's specification.
-The Florida East Coast Railway (FEC) is now carrying Tropicana cars from a second processing facility in Fort Pierce, Florida.
+The Florida East Coast Railway (FEC) carries Tropicana cars from a second processing facility in Fort Pierce, Florida.
 A reliable and economically viable transport mode, the Juice Trains are also a powerful mode of advertising, running ten trips each week to Jersey City and Cincinnati.
 Additional shipments with specially-equipped refrigerated cars currently travel 3000 mi by rail to California.
 Tropicana had its own GE 70-ton switcher locomotive, No. 98, to switch cars at the New Jersey destination.

-In 2017 CSX abolished separate Juice Trains between Philadelphia and Florida.
-Tropicana products are now carried on other CSX trains to and from Florida.
+In 2017, CSX abolished separate Juice Trains between Philadelphia and Florida.
+Tropicana products are carried on other CSX trains to and from Florida.
 A separate train for Tropicana operates over the short distance north of Philadelphia.